flatmax/Eh-I-DeCoder/CONVENTIONS.md

 Usage :
 Both client and server allow you to add an instance of a class and the methods are parsed out enabling it to be called.
 py: def add_class(self, cls_instance, obj_name=None):
-js: addClass(c, objName) - Typically called in remoteIsUp Once a class is added the class has : this.getRemotes to get the remotes in js self.get_remotes in py
+js: addClass(c, objName) - Typically called in connectedCallback Once a class is added the class has : this.getRemotes to get the remotes in js self.get_remotes in py